Group chief executive

 Our industry, and society more generally, face significant challenges as we navigate the transition to a low carbon energy system.
 That will require understanding and judgement, both of which rely on the kind of objective data and analysis found in the Statistical Review.
 We are proud of the role that the BP Statistical Review has played in informing public debate over the past 68 years and I hope that you find it a useful resource for your own discussions and deliberations.

-Let me conclude by thanking BP’s economics team and all those who helped us prepare this review – in particular those in the governments around the world who contributed their official data again this year Thank you for your continuing cooperation and transparency.
+Let me conclude by thanking BP’s economics team and all those who have helped us prepare this Review – particularly those governments and statistical agencies around the world who have contributed their official data again this year.
+Thank you for your continuing co-operation and transparency.

 Group chief executive

 Our group chief executive has been leading BP since October 2010.
 Read his career history